cp3402-students/project-team-09/deployment.md

 # Deployment to Microsoft Azure Web app

+## Section 0: Our project management structure

+We used Trello to manage and distribute tasks between developers that use a mix of MAMP stacks, VVV virtual machines and other solutions to develop websites locally.

+We used Github to collaborate and share our code.
+Github is also used as part of our deployment workflow, as follows...

 ## Section 1: Staging deployment

-Theme code contained in wp-content/themes/tsvcountrymusic is verioned in git, and shared via https://github.com/cp3402-students/project-team-09
+Theme code contained in wp-content/themes/tsvcountrymusic is versioned in git, and shared via https://github.com/cp3402-students/project-team-09

 Theme code can be deployed to the webapp via a github action that prepares the theme code and transports it to the MS